acid-bong/suckless/README.md

 Enjoy ~~while you still can~~

 ## Plans
-- change dwm's colour scheme
+- Change dwm's colour scheme
-- apply the "focusonclick" patch
+- Apply the "focusonclick" patch
-- replace brightnessctl with light
+- ~~Replace brightnessctl with light~~
+  - Well, nah. `light`'s output isn't an integer and i'm too lazy to cut off the decimals, so I'll stick to brightnessctl.
+If it works, it works.